-Your lighting reference image(s) are essentially storyboards that have been fleshed out in color.
+Your reference image(s) are intended to communicate what your final film will actually look like.
+If you have good storyboards, then you might want to think of reference images as storyboards that have been fleshed out in color.
 Use any means you wish to create color.
 Some good choices are pastels, paint, watercolors, or digital tools like Painter or Photoshop.
 If you work digitally and can't print out a good color image, you can refer me to a URL so I can look at the image(s) online.
-Recall the impact color and light can have on mood, emotion, and the dramatic potential of a scene.
-Try to think about how light can support the animated interaction you are creating.